 He arrived after just a couple of hours in the birthing chair, which was a fairly new contraption at the time.
 I knew he was a boy, even though I’d never had an ultrasound.
 My belly was completely round and solid, like a basketball.

 When he was three weeks old, we moved to Virginia.
 When he was three years old, we moved to Sicily.
 When he was five, we moved to Florida.
-He’s lived here ever since.
+He lived here until he was 33.

 In our Air Force-career family, he’s the only child who has a best friend from second grade.
 Here are the buddies in 8th grade graduation gowns, looking junior-high cool.